ApolloNet/pdepda/contents/en/sections/elbeuf.md

         medias:
           - /files/Doc23_9Fi1893.jpg
           - /files/Doc24_9Fi1894.jpg
-      - document: Post card from Sarah to her friend Germaine from the Beaune-la-Rolande camp, dated March 24, 1943.
+      - document: Postcard from Sarah to her friend Germaine from the Beaune-la-Rolande camp, dated March 24, 1943.
         component: doc-top doc-multiple
         legend: RMM.
 Fabrique des savoirs, Heritage Archives (Gift from Germaine Thiry-Guillotin)
         text:
         medias:
           - /files/Doc25_9Fi1889.jpg
           - /files/Doc26_9Fi1890.jpg
-      - document: Post card from Sarah to her friend Germaine from the Drancy camp, dated March 24, 1943.
+      - document: Postcard from Sarah to her friend Germaine from the Drancy camp, dated March 24, 1943.
         component: doc-top doc-multiple
         legend: RMM.
 Fabrique des savoirs, Heritage Archives (Gift from Germaine Thiry-Guillotin)
         text: <p>In her last message on March 24, 1943 (and not 1942 as indicated), Sarah, who had again been transferred to Drancy, announced her imminent departure.
 Her mother, Dinah, would accompany her, since she enjoyed privileged status as an “Aryan” woman and prisoner.
 The two women were deported via Convoy 53 to the Sobibor extermination camp, where Sarah was declared dead on March 28, 1943.
 Dinah was declared dead on March 30.</p>